peter-ha/qtday2019-presentation/presentation/qtday-qskinny.md

 2. font / palette / locale cannot inherited for user types -> creates boundary: Qt code C++, user code QML.
 Was not designed with extensibility in mind user defined controls cannot be written in C++
+also: QQC2 cannot be used without a QML engine right now historically, the portion of QML is getting less and less

 ---